FilipeGarroteDev/TrackIt-track-your-habits/README.md

 ## About

-This is an web application with which lots of people can manage their own habits.
+This is an web application to mobile dispositives with which lots of people can manage their own habits.
 Below are the implemented features:

 - Sign Up
 - Login